Patel-M/Manas-Patel_IT_UI-UX-Graphics-Design/README.md

 - White: Ideal color of aircraft
 - Yellow (In the logo): symbolizes purity and happiness

-Initial release will have two language support - English and Hindi Later releases can be updated with more regional languages for making it more user-friendly
+Initial release will have two language support - English and Hindi.
+Later releases can be updated with more regional languages for making it more user-friendly